Bolivia arrests multiple high-ranking military and intelligence officials following failed coup - KESQ

 Arce, who has been in power since 2020, later declared victory to crowds in front of the Quemado Palace after Zúñiga was handcuffed and forced into a police car.

+Following the coup attempt, Bolivia’s defense minister Edmundo Novillo told a news conference the government had regained “total and absolute control” over its military.
+“We urge the population that everything goes back to normal,” he said.

 As he was being arrested Zúñiga alleged – without providing evidence – that he was acting on Arce’s instructions.
-Justice Minister Ivan Lima denied Zúñiga’s claims, saying he, “lies and tries to justify himself about a decision he took and over which he will have to answer to justice.”

-Arce’s defense minister Edmundo Novillo later told a news conference the government had regained “total and absolute control” over its military.
-“We urge the population that everything goes back to normal,” he said.
+Arce denied the former army chief’s allegations on Thursday, telling reporters the coup attempt had caught him by surprise.

 Bolivia, which has seen almost 40 attempted or successful coups since 1946, has been wracked by dwindling foreign currency reserves, particularly the US dollar, and shortages of fuel and other necessities.
 Tensions have also been rising over plans by leftist former president Evo Morales to challenge one-time Arce ally in next year’s general elections.

-Note: This story has been updated with additional information.
-CNN’s Tara John and Stefano Pozzebon contributed reporting.